Clemapfel/jluna/docs/manual.md

 The return value of `as_julia_function` is a Julia-side object.
 This means we can assign it to already existing proxies, or use it as an argument for a Julia-side function.

+The Julia function can be called with Julia- or C++-side arguments, and its return value can be directly accessed from both Julia and C++.

 ### Allowed Signatures

-Not all function signatures are supported when using `as_julia_function`.
-Its argument can only have the following signatures:
+Not all function signatures are supported for `as_julia_function`.
+Its argument (the C++ function) can only have one of the following signatures:

 ```cpp
 () -> T_r